IBM/aspera-cli/container/README.md

 make push GEM_VERSION=4.11.0
 ```

+> [!NOTE]
-> **Note:** This does not use the locally generated gem file.
+> This does not use the locally generated gem file.
-Only the local build file and Makefile versions are used.
+> Only the local build file and Makefile versions are used.
-The gem is installed from <rubygems.org>.
+> The gem is installed from <rubygems.org>.
-This also sets the `latest` tag.
+> This also sets the `latest` tag.

 ## Development version image build